RobertImbrie/Portfolio/Tutorial: Create a README for your GitHub profile.md

 Finally, I used several sources for my writing samples.
 For grammar and formatting, I followed the [Microsoft style guide](https://docs.microsoft.com/en-us/style-guide/welcome/).
 For appearance, I used [GitHub's guides](https://guides.github.com/activities/hello-world/) as inspiration.
 For overall structure, I used [Divio's four-part documentation system](https://documentation.divio.com/structure/).

 Thank you for your time.
 I hope you enjoy the sample below!

+# Tutorial: Create a README for your GitHub profile

 ## Introduction